-In the heart of the South Carolina sandhills, an 853-acre plot of forested land bordered by the Wateree River on one side and the quiet town of Camden on the others is a beacon of hope in the fight for ecological justice.
-Bestowed upon Clemson University in 2006, the longleaf-pine dominated forest known as Hardscramble represents one woman’s dream of fostering research and environmental education in the state of South Carolina, by way of her gift, for years to come.
+In the heart of the South Carolina sandhills, an 853-acre plot of forested land has been set aside for ecological conservation, research, and education.
+Bordered by the Wateree River on one side and the quiet town of Camden on the other, this land – called Hardscramble – was donated to Clemson University in 2006 by the late Margaret Lloyd, a local environmental advocate.
+The preservation and wise-use of this longleaf-pine dominated forest represents one woman’s dream of fostering environmental education in the state of South Carolina.

-The late Margaret “Peggy” Lloyd, a renowned and beloved philanthropist with a passion for science who spent a large portion of her life in Camden, gifted Clemson University with this sizable, picturesque stretch of forested property in the hopes that it would be harvested not for its wood but for its ethereal beauty and educational potential.
-Now, a group of committed representatives from Clemson University and other closely-aligned affiliates are utilizing Mrs. Lloyd’s hope as a primary motivating factor as they glean all that Margaret’s gift has to offer.
-From forestry to social science to education, the team led by Margaret H. Lloyd-SmartState Endowment Professor Rob Baldwin is taking advantage of the abundance of opportunities presented by Hardscramble, and, in the process, they are quickly making Margaret’s dream a reality.
+Margaret “Peggy” Lloyd was a renowned and beloved philanthropist with a passion for the environment.
+Hardscramble was close to her heart and she gave it to Clemson with the hopes that it would be used not for its wood but for its ethereal beauty and educational potential.
+Since 2016, Dr. Rob Baldwin, the Margaret H. Lloyd-SmartState Endowed Professor, has built a research team to best fulfill both Margaret Lloyd’s wishes and Clemson University’s mission.
+From forestry to social science to education, the team led by Dr. Rob Baldwin is taking advantage of the abundance of Hardscramble’s unique opportunities and, in the process, they are quickly making Margaret’s dream a reality.

 Through the Lloyd Project, Hardscramble can educate the public on the all-encompassing and all-important relationship between people and nature by fostering Margaret Lloyd’s vision of global interconnectedness.